 - Where and in what formats are the data stored and for how long?
 Will they be easily accessible within a reasonable amount of time?

-- Are the necessary skills and expertise already in place in the organization, or is internal training or external expertise needed?
+- Are the necessary skills and expertise already in place in the organisation, or is internal training or external expertise needed?

 - In what specific areas will an analysis of historical data be most relevant and in which ones will real-time analysis have to be executed?
 Real-time or near real-time analysis is not always indispensable, in some cases historical analysis will have a higher impact on objectives, as well as often being less complex.